 Casual surveillance involves the location and design of facilities to maximise visibility of the site.
 Maximising casual surveillance increases a sense of safety and can deter criminal activity.
 Clear sight lines, or the ability to see what is ahead along a route, or in a space, provide opportunities for casual surveillance.
 A clear sight distance provides an individual with both a perception of safety and adequate space to react to possible threats.
-Further information is provided in the WAPC's Designing Out Crime Planning Guidelines.
+Further information is provided in the WAPC's Safer Places by Design - Crime Prevention Through Environmental Design Planning Guidelines (2023).